jkool702/forkrun/DOCS/C_PLUGIN.md

 * If it finds the flag and it equals `1`, `forkrun` executes the callback using the 3-argument signature, passing the context pointer.
 * If it does not find the flag, it falls back to the standard 2-argument signature.

 This guarantees total POSIX compliance and avoids Undefined Behavior, while giving power-users zero-overhead access to `forkrun`'s internal ring metadata.
-Furthermore, the `_pad[3]` buffer ensures strictly aligned 8-byte memory boundaries regardless of underlying hardware architecture, and the `version` tag allows us to expand the context in future v3.x releases without breaking older plugins.
+Furthermore, the `cfg_state[3]` array exposes the engine's internal configuration state while maintaining strictly aligned 8-byte memory boundaries regardless of underlying hardware architecture, and the `version` tag allows us to expand the context in future v3.x releases without breaking older plugins.